SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-prateekiiest.md

 #### Switching to Astropy.Time from Datetime

-A major part of this project involves switching to astropy.Time for the modules currently using datetime object.
+**Why we need a transition**

-###### **A quick comparison between datetime.datetime and astropy.time.Time**
+If we make a quick comparison between datetime.datetime and astropy.time.Time we get the following defects of `datetime` over `astropy.time.Time`.

 <table>
   <tr>